Data erasure: Number of overwrites needed

+Even the possibility of recovering floppy disk data after overwrite is disputed.
+Gutmann's famous article cites a non-existent source and sources that do not actually demonstrate recovery, only partially-successful observations.
+Gutmann's article also contains many assumptions that indicate his insufficient understanding of how hard drives work, especially the data processing and encoding process.
+The definition of "random" is also quite different from the usual one used: Gutmann expects the use of pseudorandom data with sequences known to the recovering side, not an unpredictable one such as a cryptographically secure pseudorandom number generator.

 E-waste and information security

 E-waste presents a potential security threat to individuals and exporting countries.
 Hard drives that are not properly erased before the computer is disposed of can be reopened, exposing sensitive information.
 Credit card numbers, private financial data, account information and records of online transactions can be accessed by most willing individuals.
 Organized criminals in Ghana commonly search the drives for information to use in local scams.

 Government contracts have been discovered on hard drives found in Agbogbloshie.
-Multimillion-dollar agreements from United States security institutions such as the Defense Intelligence Agency (DIA), the Transportation Security Administration and Homeland Security have all resurfaced in Agbogbloshie.